James Le Tort: Career as a fur trader

-In February 1707, Le Tort, along with Martin Chartier, Peter Bisaillon, and two other Frenchmen accompanied the Swiss explorer Franz Ludwig Michel to the upper branches of Potomac at Antietam and Conococheague creeks, in what is now Franklin County, Pennsylvania, where Michel believed they would find silver ore.
+In February 1707, Le Tort, along with Martin Chartier, Peter Bisaillon, and two other Frenchmen accompanied the Swiss explorer Franz Ludwig Michel to the upper branches of the Potomac at Antietam and Conococheague creeks, in what is now Franklin County, Pennsylvania, where Michel believed they would find silver ore.
 Intending to set up a mine, they built several cabins and asked the Conestoga Indians living nearby for assistance, promising that the Provincial Government of Pennsylvania would pay them for their service.
 The Indians were suspicious, and sent a messenger to Philadelphia to find out if in fact this was true.
 The Provincial government ordered the Frenchmen to appear in Philadelphia to explain their actions.
 Franz Ludwig Michel disappeared without offering an explanation, and no silver ore was ever found.

-Governor John Evans found Le Tort trading with the Shawnees when he visited Paxtang, Pennsylvania on 1 July, 1707.
+Governor John Evans found Le Tort trading with the Shawnees when he visited Paxtang, Pennsylvania on 1 July 1707.
 At that time, many white fur traders and other merchants were trying to influence Native American communities to side with either the French or the British, one of them being the trader Nicole Godin, an Englishman born of a French father in London.
-After 1701 Godin operated a trading post near Paxtang and became well-known for "using endeavors to incense these people [the local Shawnees], to stir them up to enmity against the subjects of the Crown; and to join with our public enemy, the French, to our destruction."
+After 1701 Godin operated a trading post near Paxtang and became well known for "using endeavors to incense these people [the local Shawnees], to stir them up to enmity against the subjects of the Crown; and to join with our public enemy, the French, to our destruction."
 Governor Evans persuaded Martin Chartier and James Le Tort to lure Godin into a trap, and Godin was arrested.
 Godin was tried for treason in Philadelphia in 1708, but the results of the trial are unknown.

 Le Tort was formally licensed to trade with the Indians in January, 1713 and his name is listed on the first tax-list of Conestoga Township after it was founded in 1718.
-By 1720, after the death of his mother, Le Tort established a trading post at Le Tort's Spring, close to the Delaware village of Shamokin, near what later became the site of Carlisle, Pennsylvania and another trading post on the Allegheny River.
+By 1720, after the death of his mother, Le Tort established a trading post at Le Tort's Spring, near what later became the site of Carlisle, Pennsylvania.
+He built another trading post on the Allegheny River.